scollovati/api-scripts/unpublish-republish-entry/README.md

 # unpublish-republish-entry.py

-This script solves a common issue in Kaltura where a video entry appears in a Canvas Media Gallery but gives users an "Access Denied" error when clicked.
-The fix is to unpublish the entry from the category and re-add it—this script automates that process using the Kaltura API.
+This script addresses a common issue in Kaltura where a video entry appears in a Canvas Media Gallery but gives users an "Access Denied" error when clicked.
+The fix is to unpublish the entry from the category and re-add it.
+This script automates that process using the Kaltura API, as long as you know the entry ID and the category name OR ID.
+A global variable determines whether you want to use a category ID or the category name.

 ## Features